 After the gate, turn sharp right onto a small single-lane track (ie do not head across Sulwood Dr).
 Follow this inconspicuous track across Colquhoun St, then turn left onto the cycle path, passing immediately underneath Sulwood Dr, and later under Marconi Cres.
 Just before some playing fields, take a left fork in the path, then right at another fork between two playing fields.

 The 3rd swim leg (leg 7), will commence from Nguru Beach, off Mortimer Lewis Drive.
 The transition from Run 2 to Swim 3 will be at Nguru Beach.
 Swim straight out from Nguru Beach, then turn left to follow a straight line heading south down the middle of Lake Tuggeranong, and the finishling location (and transition to the 3rd mountain bike, leg 8), behind KFC on Reed St, Tuggeranong.

-The third and final mountain bike leg starts at the grassed space between KFC and the Tuggeranong Arts Centre on Reed St, Tuggeranong.
+The third and final mountain bike leg starts on the grassed space between KFC and the Tuggeranong Arts Centre on Reed St, Tuggeranong.
 Stay on the pedestrian path beside the lake and go under Soward Way.
 Continue following this path keeping the lake on your left and take the first left leading to the bridge crossing the creek.
 Turn left again at the pedestrian bridge (part of the Canberra Centenary Trail) and cross to the other side.
 Veer right at the other side, proceeding under Drakeford Dr, at which point the concrete becomes a regular bitumen cycle path heading to the right, then veering to the left past Isabella Pond.